 Indentured Servitude: Haruhi is forced to join the host club to work off her debts after she breaks a ridiculously expensive vase in the first chapter.

 Indy Ploy: What most of Tamaki's "cunning" plans start off as or eventually turn into, thanks to his rather impulsive nature.
 Want to know a funny thing, though?
 They work.
-EVEN AGAINST KYOUYA.
+EVEN AGAINST KYOYA.

 In-Series Nickname: "Tono" for Tamaki (by the twins), "Ranka" for Ryouji, "Honey" for Haninozuka.

-Ironic Echo: In episode 17, Haruhi and Kyouya continually trade lines with each other in this fashion.
+In Episode 17, Haruhi and Kyoya continually trade lines with each other in this fashion.

-Irony: Alot of this in the serie, though a big one is probably how Tamaki spends a good lot of the show fantasizing about a girly Haruhi and doing his best to transform her into such, and continuously failing, all for randomness and comedic purposes to the viewers/readers.
+A lot of this in the series, though a big one is probably how Tamaki spends a good lot of the show fantasizing about a girly Haruhi and doing his best to transform her into such, and continuously failing, all for randomness and comedic purposes to the viewers/readers.
 However, as the story progresses and Haruhi finds herself in love with him (while he remains completely clueless to this), she gradually turns more into a woman, all of her own.
-Benibara from the Zuka club points this out in chapter 82, shortly after Haruhi and Tamaki have become a couple, that she now "totally and utterly looks like a girl".
+Benibara from the Zuka club points this out in Chapter 82, shortly after Haruhi and Tamaki have become a couple, that she now "totally and utterly looks like a girl".
 So in the end, Tamaki did succeed in making Haruhi more feminine, it just happened when he wasn't trying to.

 This is played straight when a transfer student named Kanoya arrives at their school, who is introduced when Tamaki saves her from getting kicked by a horse, causing her to crush on him and continuously sticking with him the following days.
 The rest of the Host Club notice she bears some distinct physical resemblence to Haruhi, and to add to it, she's completely onboard with Tamaki's "romantic fantasies" they present to her, making them realize it's the "real-life version" of the imaginary Haruhi in Tamaki's mind.
 Tamaki however, states he doesn't think they're similar at all, and shows no interest in her whatsoever.